amico412/GuardEngine/README.md

 # Setup
 Create an S3 bucket for standard cloudformation templates Create an S3 folder called "exclusions" in the bucket above for templates that won't be deployed to every account.
-Create an SNS topic with the name "DeleteOpenSecurityGroup-SnsTopic" and the Access policy below, replacing the values for the OrganizationID and IAM account number.
+Create an SNS topic in the Audit account with the name "DeleteOpenSecurityGroup-SnsTopic" and the Access policy below, replacing the values for the ACCOUNTNUMBER and ORGID.
 Create a Lambda IAM role with the policy below in order to read Accounts IDs from AWS Organizations.
 Create a Lambda function with the GuardEngine python file and the variables below
     DEFAULT_REGION